A+ A-

 Under the new framework, in the future, ARB will no longer accredit courses based on the old model of Parts 1, 2 and 3.
 Instead, ARB will accredit courses offered by providers that meet the Standards for Learning Providers and associated measures, including delivering the Academic and Practice Outcomes needed to join the Register.

 Under the current timeline for implementation of the new framework, existing Part 1 courses will continue to be accredited until December 2027.
 ARB will continue to monitor existing qualifications on a proportionate risk basis, with the new Accreditation Committee making decisions related to continued prescription and any associated conditions imposed.
-The costs of this work still have to be covered.
+The costs of this work still has to be covered.

-How will ARB define a ‘new qualification’?
+How does ARB define a ‘new qualification’?

 ARB expects the learning outcomes of all qualifications to change in order to deliver the new Outcomes and remain accredited.
 Even if a provider’s internal processes suggest a major course change, this may not mean that a new qualification application and fee is required for ARB.